1800

 the last quarter of the eighteenth century, Sharif Musaid bin Said II (r.

 1752-1759, 1760-1770) held a weak grip on power in the Hijaz.
-Late in his reign, Mecca was threatened with the loss of
+Late in his reign, Mecca Cairo , declared Egypt free from Ottoman rule, and proclaimed Egypt

 Weakness